no spend weekend

 What is it you have been wanting to learn but haven’t spent the time to do so?
 Have you been wanting to knit, do beadwork, paint, learn a new language, how about a good at home workout video?
 See what you can find on Youtube, the “how to” tutorials are endless.
 This is a great idea when you are looking for fun things to do on a weekend.

-13. Start a blog
+13. Start a Blog

 Related: